brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

 1. Once the app is finished running, view the results by clicking the 'eye' icon next to the 'html' tagged output.
     * Choose the 'html' viewer

-If you're happy with the results, then you have successfully finished preprocessing your fMRI data with fMRIPrep!
-Congrats!
+**If you're happy with the results, then you have successfully finished preprocessing your fMRI data with fMRIPrep!
+You're now ready to move onto the next tutorial: functional network connectivity!

 <!---
 ### Map the Glasser 180-node atlas: